shuhaowu/Funnel/README.md

  - A solid templating system (yay Jinja2!)
  - Allow you to do whatever the hell you want (modifying the source code, embed Disqus, Gangnum style videos, Google Analytics, MathJax, whatever!)
- - A very very very crude skeleton site generation and github pages deploy script and a very crude CLI.

 What funnel is NOT: